Get

 1. Weight

-Cats only weigh a few ounces when they’re born.
+Cats only weigh 6-9 ounces when they’re born.
 They rapidly gain weight during their first few months of life.
 While most cats are fully grown by their first birthday, it takes Savannah cats close to 3 years to reach their full adult dimensions.
-Adult savannah cats tend to weigh 12–20 pounds.
+Because different generations of Savannah cats have different sizes, it is a bit tricky to use weight as a reference, but adult savannah belonging to generations F3 tend to weigh 12–20 pounds.
 Savannah cats heavier than around 12 pounds are most likely mature.

 2. Eye Condition